XtraAsync/Threadpool/README.md

 # Threadpool
-Some simple implementations of thread pools
+Simple implementations of a thread pool